Amedzro-Elikplim/nodejs-docker/README.md

 - Now that you have your docker image set up, the next step is to create a container.
 All the dependencies, configurations etc of your will be installed in this container.
 Run the command ```docker run -d -p <host-port>:<container-port> <image-name>``` The ``-d`` will run the new container in a detached mode (in the background and the -p will create both host-port and container-port and map them together.
 Without the ports we cannot access our app.
 Do not forget to add the image-name you previously created to the command.
 For example ``docker run -d -p 3000:3000 first-docker-image`` This command will use the first-docker-image, create a container, load our app into it and serve it on port 3000.
 When you visit the ``localhost:3000`` you will access the app.

 - You have successfully created a docker image and build your first containerized app.
 Hooray!!!

+- Open your app and make n change.
+When you refresh your browser, you will realize that the app has not updated.
+For you to see the change, you have to stop the container, remove it and build a new one.
+This is not an efficient way for developers since it is repetitive and takes too much time.
+In the next following steps we will look at how to set up a dev-mode container that will update anytime we make changes.

 -